TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/Case_study.md

 Figure 4.
 Comparison of (a) before time-zero correction and (b) after scan-by-scan time-zero correction on our GPR data.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There are a couple of methods of time-zero correction, one method is calculating the mean or median value of the first peak’s arrival time for the entire A-scans and cut out the data before the mean or median time.[5]
-However, this method is not robust since the time-zero position is not perfectly aligned with all the 1st positive peaks of the A-scans (see Figure 5).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There are a couple of methods of time-zero correction, one method is calculating the mean or median value of the first peak’s arrival time for the entire A-scans and cut out the data before the mean or median time.(Cook et al. 2022) However, this method is not robust since the time-zero position is not perfectly aligned with all the 1st positive peaks of the A-scans (see Figure 5).
 This method does not correspond with our assumption that the first positive peak of each A-scan represents the 0 m depth of the ground surface.

 <p align="center">
   <img src="https://github.com/TFHRCFASTNDElab/CHARISMA/assets/154364860/03a6088f-0b02-47e2-819b-d9de0ecd277e" alt="image">